 Include all parts of the Details section, such as the difficulty, time required, and tools

-Make proper use of color-coordinated bullets and special bullets (Note, Reminder, and Caution bullets)
+Make proper use of color-coordinated markup and bullets and special bullets (Note, Reminder, and Caution bullets)

 Email Us When...

 ...you complete your guides.
 We'll be happy to offer feedback and help you get your guides ready for prime-time!

 In this unit, you'll add step-by-step written instructions accompanying your photos to create simple and straightforward guides that anyone can follow.

 Estimated difficulty and time required

 An accompanying photo or photos to demonstrate each step

 Visual markup, when appropriate, highlighting key areas of the photos, matched to color-coded bullets in the text (See guidelines here.)